Pi

 Using a shorthand

-notation, the Pi and the circumference C would look like this:
+notation, the Pi and the circumference C of a circle would look like this:

 Pi equ C/D